Promises, promises: Facebook's history with privacy

 Facebook introduces new methods to help advertisers reach people in ways "that protect your privacy," including an encryption tool called Custom Audiences that lets marketers match the email addresses of sales leads to the addresses that Facebook users used to set up their accounts.

-Facebook also rolls out new privacy tools aimed at simplifying its convoluted and confusing privacy controls, Among other things, I narrows the scope of app permissions so they don't suck in as much user data automatically.
+Facebook also rolls out new privacy tools aimed at simplifying its convoluted and confusing privacy controls.
+Among other things, it narrows the scope of app permissions so they don't suck in as much user data automatically.

 2013